University of Southern Maine: Dining service

-In the fall of 2022, Sodexo introduced delivery robots who carry food to students on both the Gorham and the Portland campuses.
+Sodexo operates the dining halls.
+In the fall of 2022, Sodexo introduced delivery robots that carry food to students on both the Gorham and the Portland campuses.
 The robots are called Kiwibots and have special tires to work in the snow.
 Students must download an app to use the service.
 The robots can deliver Starbucks lattes and falafel from food trucks parked on campus.

+The Brooks Dining Hall on the Gorham campus was renovated in 2019 at a cost of $2.5 million allowing it to expand the vegetarian, vegan, and gluten-free food.
+In 2023, the McGoldrick Center opened on the Portland campus.
+It houses a 300-seat dining hall and the Husky Cafe & Brew Pub.

 The Free Press

-The student-run and funded campus newspaper was founded in 1972.
+The Free Press is a student-run and funded campus newspaper that was founded in 1972.
 It publishes a print edition weekly during the academic year, equaling roughly 22 editions a year.
 The newspaper has a circulation of 3,000.
 It is an entirely student-run and student-funded newspaper not supported by an academic department.
 The university does not have a journalism program.
-In fall 2022, lack of staff led the newspaper to discontinue updates to its websites and social media and focus on the print publication.
+In fall 2022, a lack of staff led the newspaper to discontinue updates to its websites and social media and focus on print publications.

+WMPG

+WMPG is a community radio station located on the Portland Campus.
+A mix of USM students and volunteers from the greater Portland community produce all the music and local public affairs programs.
+It began broadcasting in 1973.

+Husky Line

+The Greater Portland METRO bus service runs the Husky Line between the Portland and Gorham campuses.
+The bus arrives every 30 minutes on weekdays.
+The public bus line was added in 2018, replacing a previous private bus service.
+The route is a limited-stop line operated by buses running on natural gas.
+All the buses have wifi.
+All USM students and faculty ride the bus for free by showing their campus ID card.

 Athletics

 The University of Southern Maine teams are the Huskies.

-The university sponsors the 23 sports at the NCAA Division III level.
+The athletic program started in 1922 with men’s and women's basketball.
+The university sponsors 23 sports at the NCAA Division III level.
 The majority of sports compete in the Little East Conference; wrestling competes as an independent Division III team, men's and women's ice hockey compete in the ECAC East.